 Keys: I played the opening keys myself on my Fender Rhodes.
 It was one of first things I recorded after buying my Rhodes.
 I never knew how to play keys before that, so I had practice for weeks before finally playing it.
 But the riff sat on my computer for a year before I put it into the track.

-Vocal samples: Originally, I sung my own vocals, before later deciding to replace my voice with rap samples, which worked better.
+Vocal samples: I used to sing my own vocals before later deciding to replace my voice with rap samples, which worked better.

 Thanks Romain.
 It was a long interview, but I enjoyed it!
 Good luck with My Dear, and I look forward to hearing the new album when it comes out.